 This wild and rugged place is full of clues about the formation of the Snowdonia mountains; indeed, Darwin himself visited Cadair Idris to study its geology.

 This nature reserve is not just about rocks, however, and it has much to offer bird watchers and botanists alike.
 For those of us who just love to be in beautiful wild places, the landscape on and around Cadair Idris is some of the most dramatic in Snowdonia.

-This reserve is managed by the Countryside Council for Wales (CCW).
+This reserve is managed by Natural Resources Wales (NRW).

 There are several ways to access the NNR from walks up to the summit of Cadair Idris, but the car park nearest to an entrance of the Cadair Idris National Nature Reserve (about a 300 metre walk away) is the one situated behind the Minfordd Hotel on the junction of the A487 Dolgellau to Machynlleth road and the B4405 road to Twyn which passes Tal-y-Llyn Lake.

 Please note that this car park is variously referred to as Minfordd Car Park (a rather ambiguous name, because there is another Minfordd village near to Penrhyndeudraeth) and also as Dol Idris Car Park.

 There are other smaller car parks close to the start of walks to the summit of Cadair Idris, but access to the NNR from these points is something like an hour's walk from the car parks.